STAND. COM. REP. NO. 2354

 State of Hawaii

-Your Committee on Hawaiian Affairs, to which was referred S.B.
-No. 2414 entitled:
+Your Committees on Hawaiian Affairs, Labor, and Public Safety, Intergovernmental, and Military Affairs, to which was referred S.B.
+No. 2134 entitled:

-As affirmed by the record of votes of the members of your Committee on Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2414 and recommends that it pass Second Reading and be referred to your Committees on Judiciary and Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Hawaiian Affairs, Labor, and Public Safety, Intergovernmental, and Military Affairs that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 2134, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 2134, S.D.
+1, and be referred to your Committee on Ways and Means.

 MAILE S.L.
 SHIMABUKURO, Chair